davidavdav/ROC/INSTALL.md

 This would include most Linux and Unix-like systems

- - Download the package from github as a single [.tar.gz https://api.github.com/repos/davidavdav/ROC/tarball]
+ - Download the package from github as a single [ROC.tar.gz](https://api.github.com/repos/davidavdav/ROC/tarball)
  - in a command line, type

  ```sh